 Common post-treatment questions regarding Botox® and Fillers

 If you are new to injectable treatments, it’s normal to be anxious about your post-treatment results.
 At your consultation, your medical injector will discuss common side effects that may occur after a treatment, but if you still feel unsure it is important to get in touch with us as soon as you can.

 This is what you can expect after an injectable treatment:

 - Redness, swelling, mild itching on or around the injection site is normal after treatment and generally subsides within one to two days although we recommend you allow 2 weeks for full resolution.

 - After lip or dermal filler treatment results can take up to 2-4 weeks to be fully seen.

-- Botox can take between 2 – 14 days to start working and for the full effects to be visible, this is very dependent on the individual and their genetics.
+- Botox® can take between 2 – 14 days to start working and for the full effects to be visible, this is very dependent on the individual and their genetics.
 An opportunity for a review appointment may have been made for you.
-If you are happy with the results you can contact your clinic to cancel this booking however if you would still like to attend your review or make a review booking contact your clinic and they will be happy to get you booked in.
+If you are happy with the results you can contact your clinic to cancel this booking, but if you would still like to attend your review or make a review booking, contact your clinic and they will be happy to get you booked in.

-Q: What will I look like after my treatment
+Q: What will I look like after Botox®?

 Q: When will I see the results?